-Competitors may design their Free program to start upwind or downwind on the X axis or on the Y axis.
 Competitors will use the notation, "Note Y Axis Entry", or "Note Downwind Entry" on their Free Program Forms B and C if they intend to start the sequence in a direction other than into the officially briefed wind on the X axis.

-The only other notations allowed on Forms B and C are: "90 degree", "180 degree", "270 degree", or "360 degree" inside a turn, and the optional break symbol, which though not required, but may still appear.
+The only other notations allowed on Forms B and C are: "90 degree", "180 degree", "270 degree", or "360 degree" inside a turn.
 No account will be taken of any other notations and none should appear on the forms, except those described in 6.13.10.